-I’m not sure there is anything more summery than this Cucumber Mango Salad.
+I’m not sure there is anything more summery than this Cucumber Mango Salad (a classic Creamy Cucumber Salad is a strong contender).
 It perfectly marries sweet, sour, and spicy flavors with that whoosh of cucumber freshness, for a light and refreshing summer side dish.
 The salad holds up moderately well in the refrigerator, the flavors blending even further as the cucumber and mango marinate in the dressing.
 It’ll hold up for about three days in the refrigerator, if it’s not all eaten by then!

 What Kind of Cucumber Should I Use?